Canon 60D vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 60D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the 60D and PEN-F can be found, respectively, in the Canon 60D Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.